 It is important for you to have a general overview of how your international qualifications may be viewed in Canada and have a general sense of the Canadian labour market and workplace culture.

 There are many steps that you can take before immigrating to Canada to improve your chances of success to practice your profession in your future country.

-- Contact the Canadian diplomatic mission closest to you to find out about the employment requirements for the engineering occupation in Canada.
+- Contact the Canadian diplomatic mission closest to you to find out about the employment requirements for the social work occupation in Canada.

-- It is easier for you to gather and organize your official education, work and identity documents while still in your home country.
-Check with your provincial or territorial regulatory body to enquire about the documents you need to bring and about verifying the translation of these documents.
+- Gather and organize your official education, work and identity documents while still in your home country.
+Check with your provincial or territorial regulatory body to enquire about the documents you need to bring and verify if they need to be translated.
 You might need to use a professional translation service in Canada.

-- Understand how your profession is practiced in Canada and familiarize yourself with the laws and legislation that governs your profession in the province where you will settle.
+- Understand how your profession is practiced in Canada and familiarize yourself with provincial laws and legislation where you’ll settle.

 - Know the name of your job in Canada and make a list of potential employers.